Dalimil/Eventbrite-Tools/README.md

 ## Eventbrite Ticket Bot - [`ticket-getter.js`](https://raw.githubusercontent.com/Dalimil/Eventbrite-Tools/master/ticket-getter.js)

-This bot is intended to be run a short time (e.g. 10s) before Eventbrite event tickets are released (use `ticket-info.js` script described above to find the ticket release time).
+This bot is intended to be run a short time (e.g. 10s) before Eventbrite event tickets are released (use the `ticket-info.js` script described above to find the ticket release time).
 Its main purpose is to secure tickets for events which are sold out very quickly.

 **Run this script only a short time before the tickets are released because it's quite aggresive in terms of its network activity.**